WalletConnect/walletconnect-docs/docs/specs/pair/README.md

 ## Context

 WalletConnect offers Sign, Auth and Push Protocols.
-In order to allow reusable communitaction channel between peers pairing API exposes a common interface and allows for sending and receiving multi-protocol requests over a single pairing.
+In order to allow reusable communication channel between peers, the Pairing API exposes a common interface and allows for sending and receiving multi-protocol requests over a single pairing.

 This significantly improves end user experience by allowing to scan just a single QR code and receive requests from different protocols.